February 19, 2022 01:35 PM | by Dalia Hosny

 I'm the kind of person who picks a shampoo based on its scent.
-Of course this could be wrong, but a good scented shampoo that matches your hair type can leave your hair smelling great for hours.
-However, if you really like your shampoo but hate its smell, you could add a few drops of lavendar oil or rose water to make it smell better.
+Of course, this could be wrong, but a good scented shampoo that matches your hair type can leave your hair smelling great for hours.
+However, if you really like your shampoo but hate its smell, you could add a few drops of lavender oil or rose water to make it smell better.

 I must say, leave-in conditioners are such a great invention!
-Not only do they leave your hair soft, but they make your hair smell like it is freshly shampooed.
-Also it's a great treatment for frizzy hair.
+Not only do they leave your hair soft, but also they make your hair smell like it is freshly shampooed.
+It's a great treatment for frizzy hair too.